zhoujs93/nockchain/crates/nockchain-wallet/README.md

   --fee 10
 ```

+Gifts and fees are denominated in nicks (65536 nicks = 1 nock).

 For multiple recipient transactions:
 - `--recipients` specifies a list of recipients, each as `[<num-of-signatures> <public-key-1>,<public-key-2>,...]`
 - `--gifts` specifies a list of amounts, one for each recipient (must match the number of recipients)